Darren202020/innfos-gluon/README.md

 # README
-Using Python  to control the innosGluon
+Using Python  to control the innfosGluon

 # REFERENCE